CurveDocs/curve-docs/docs/integration/rate-provider.md

 ### `ADDRESS_PROVIDER`
 !!! description "`CurveRateProvider.ADDRESS_PROVIDER() -> address: view`"

     Getter for the address provider contract.
-This variable is set when initializing the contract and can not be changed after.
+This variable is set when initializing the contract and cannot be changed afterward.
+Documentation for the address provider can be found [here](../integration/address-provider.md).

-    Returns: contract (`address`).
+    Returns: address provider contract (`address`).

     ??? quote "Source code"